Castelvill/SandstormBox/docs/instructions.md

 **Parameters**

-- objects (variable) - id of the context with objects intended for event building,
+- objects (variable) - variable with objects intended for event building,
 - code (variable / variable vector / string vector) - vector of code lines;
 - [reset] (variable / bool) - if true, before creating new events, instruction removes all events from provided objects;
 - [do_not_preserve] (variable / bool) - if true, instruction can remove events of its owner.